 Consider this pattern as taking the isolated and making it the rule.
 It’s like everything would fall into only one category and nothing lives aside that group.
 Often verbalized through terms like “always”, “never”, “everytime”, “everybody”.
 Examples: “All newspapers print lies”.
 This kind of formulation excludes the possibility of an honest newspaper.
 “You never do anything nice for me.
 You’re always late for dinner”.
-You’ve just dismissed any nice gesture the other one might have exhibit in the past towards you and you’ve also generalized a behavior that may not be the rule when it comes to being punctual for dinner.
+You’ve just dismissed any nice gesture the other one might have exhibited in the past towards you and you’ve also generalized a behavior that may not be the rule when it comes to being punctual for dinner.

 The Mental Filter

 It refers to defining a context through only one aspect and filtering out everything else.
 We usually filter the positive from a context and keep the negative.
 We then tend to define the whole context by using the negative aspect, which may have not been determinant for the situation.
 Let’s say you give a public speech at the end of which you get many comments, good and critical.
-The negative mental filter would make you consider only the bad feedback and see the whole presentation as failure.
+The negative mental filter would make you consider only the bad feedback and see the whole presentation as a failure.